Grant Hauschild: Education

 Hauschild earned a Bachelor of Arts degree in political science and public administration from the University of North Dakota and a Master of Science in public policy analysis from George Washington University.

+Personal life

+Hauschild and his wife, Grace, have two children.
+Hauschild is a hunter.

 Career

 Hauschild worked for Barack Obama's 2012 presidential campaign.
 From 2011 to 2014, he served in the United States Department of Agriculture as an economic development specialist and confidential assistant.
 In 2014 and 2015, he served in the office of U.S. Senator Heidi Heitkamp.
-Hauschild was an unsuccessful candidate for the North Dakota Senate in 2016.
+Hauschild was an unsuccessful candidate for the North Dakota House in 2016.
 He returned to the University of North Dakota in 2015, working as associate director of development until 2017 and director of development from 2017 to 2018.
 Hauschild moved to Minnesota in 2019 to work for the Essentia Health Foundation.
 He also served as a member of the Hermantown, Minnesota, city council.

 Hauschild was elected to the Minnesota Senate in 2022.